 6. (33-35) After Gideon, Israel rebels and makes a covenant with Baal.

 So it was, as soon as Gideon was dead, that the children of Israel again played the harlot with the Baals, and made Baal-Berith their god.
 Thus the children of Israel did not remember the LORD their God, who had delivered them from the hands of all their enemies on every side; nor did they show kindness to the house of Jerubbaal (Gideon) in accordance with the good he had done for Israel.

 a.
 As soon as Gideon was dead, that the children of Israel again played the harlot with the Baals: In a sense, Israel served the memory of Gideon well, especially the Gideon of his later years.
 By serving Baal, Israel said, “What really matters is money and success,” and in this they followed the example of Gideon in his later years.

 b.
-And made Baal-Berith their god: The name Ball-Berith means “Baal of the Covenant.”
+And made Baal-Berith their god: The name Baal-Berith means “Baal of the Covenant.”
 The Israelites sadly regarded Baal as their covenant god.

 ©2018 David Guzik – No distribution beyond personal use without permission